 Bad headaches or blurred vision

 A lump in your breast

 Persistent pain, redness or bleeding at the injection site

 Where can I get Depo-Provera and how much does it cost?

-Depo-Provera is available at Health Services and costs $60 for each shot.
+Depo-Provera is available at Health Services and costs $78.25 for each shot (3 months of contraceptive coverage).
 If you use your insurance, co-pays will vary by carrier.
 If you have Brown's student health insurance, there is no co-pay for contraceptives, including Depo-Provera.
 Brown students can call 401.863-3953 to make an appointment with a medical provider to discuss whether Depo-Provera is right for you.